 In economic terms, RECs and GOs are intangible co-products of electricity production that are costless themselves to produce (i.e., they are simply records in a database).
-Existing renewable energy generation is less than the voluntary demand for RECs and GOs, so no scarcity is created by the voluntary purchase of them, which is reflected in the consistently low price.
+Existing renewable energy generation is vastly higher than the voluntary demand for RECs and GOs, so no scarcity is created by the voluntary purchase of them, which is reflected in the consistently low price.
 The fact that their price is not zero simply demonstrates that there is a cost of marketing and transacting them.

 “Energy products that are advertised as having climate benefits but do not actually function to reduce greenhouse gas missions mislead customers, foster customer complacency with the continued combustion of fossil fuels, and detract from urgently needed efforts to enact real solutions.”
-(Sierra Club,2019)
+(Sierra Club, 2019)

 For a detailed discussion of the origins of this collective mistake in the environmental community, see: